 Think the larger number in the equation and then count up for the smaller.
 For example, 3+6 think 6 and then count up 3 more.

-We are learning about rocks, soil, and fossils.
+We are learning about the solar system

 Unit 3: Our World Today